LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 * ``OmpSyncThreads`` applies the OpenMP ``#pragma omp barrier`` directive.

-Statement types that lauch CUDA or HIP GPU kernels are listed next.
+Statement types that launch CUDA or HIP GPU kernels are listed next.
 They work similarly for each back-end and their names are distinguished by the prefix ``Cuda`` or ``Hip``.
 For example, ``CudaKernel`` or ``HipKernel``.